 Get Some Medical Care

 The majority of women who undergo abortions will see a doctor within a few weeks.
 If there are no symptoms of problems, no additional medical care is required.
-Women who have any indications of problems should see a doctor right once.
-Although it is rare, certain abortion complications may need a visit to the emergency department.
+Women who have any indications of problems should see a doctor right away.
+Although it is rare, certain abortion complications may require a visit to the emergency department.

-For the vast majority of women, abortion is a simple medical procedure with no long-term consequences.
-Some women are concerned that having an abortion will have long-term consequences.
-Doctors generally concur, however, that abortion has no effect on a woman’s future odds of becoming pregnant or the risk of pregnancy problems.
-Abortion is a tough decision, and it is natural to feel a range of emotions.
-It is advisable to consult with a doctor about what to expect following an abortion and to follow their recommendations for the best next steps.
+For the vast majority of women, pregnancy termination is a simple medical procedure with no long-term consequences.
+Some women are concerned that having a pregnancy termination will have long-term consequences.
+Doctors generally concur, however, that abortion does not affect a woman’s future odds of becoming pregnant or the risk of pregnancy problems.
+Pregnancy termination is a tough decision, and it is natural to feel a range of emotions.
+It is advisable to consult with a doctor about what to expect following a pregnancy termination and to follow their recommendations for the best next steps.
 Women can also seek help from close friends and relatives, as well as an abortion support group.